rossPatton/consensus/README.md

 # Deployment
 Currently, deployment happens very manually on our remote Digital Ocean host.
 The host currently contains slightly modified copies of our local docker-compose setup.
 We pull down the latest build from our dockerhub repo, and then we run that using docker-compose.

-We ostensibly use blue/green deployment, but due to a cert issue, green is currently prod and blue is staging.
+We ostensibly use blue/green deployment, but in practice green is prod and blue is staging.
 We could set it up to alternate, but it appears to work fine as is.
-There is the potential for site downtime during deployment without alternating, but caching usually covers it.

 Steps for deployment:
   - Run `make build` to build docker image and push it to our docker repo